atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:00:47.000 --> 02:00:53.000]  Hopefully it's going to be a good one.
 [02:00:54.000 --> 02:00:57.000]  So the idea is already the same.
 [02:00:57.000 --> 02:01:00.000]  Number of test bits and error rate.
-[02:01:00.000 --> 02:01:09.000]  So number of test bits here are shown as a function of the LPGVT phase that we're applying the PgVT to sample incoming data.
+[02:01:00.000 --> 02:01:09.000]  So number of test bits here are shown as a function of the LpGBT phase that we're applying the PgVT to sample incoming data.
 [02:01:09.000 --> 02:01:18.000]  And these are the seven lines, one for the level one and six for the stops, still these lines.
 [02:01:19.000 --> 02:01:23.000]  As usual, stops, stops matching is done into the firmware.
 [02:01:23.000 --> 02:01:29.000]  So we can afford to test more bits with respect to the level ones, which are still at 10 to the five.